Zeeshanahmad4/Markting-bots-sending-bulk-messages/README.md

-# Adult-markting-bots
+#markting-bots
 Contains bot which send message to the user containing url to the target website for advertisment

+creat account into target website and provide credentials to the bot

+bot are written in python using selenium

 ## contributions are welcome
-creat account into target website and give you credentials to the bot

-bot are written in python using selenium